luluzhou1/alinush.github.io/_includes/refs.md

 [^LMPR08]: **SWIFFT: A Modest Proposal for FFT Hashing**, by Lyubashevsky, Vadim and Micciancio, Daniele and Peikert, Chris and Rosen, Alon, *in Fast Software Encryption*, 2008

-[^LMPY16]: **Practical “Signatures with Efficient Protocols” from Simple Assumptions**, by Libert, Benoundefinedt and Mouhartem, Fabrice and Peters, Thomas and Yung, Moti, *in Proceedings of the 11th ACM on Asia Conference on Computer and Communications Security*, 2016, [[URL]](https://doi.org/10.1145/2897845.2897898)
+[^LMPY16]: **Practical “Signatures with Efficient Protocols” from Simple Assumptions**, by Libert, Benoit and Mouhartem, Fabrice and Peters, Thomas and Yung, Moti, *in Proceedings of the 11th ACM on Asia Conference on Computer and Communications Security*, 2016, [[URL]](https://doi.org/10.1145/2897845.2897898)

 [^LMR19e]: **Succinct Arguments for Bilinear Group Arithmetic: Practical Structure-Preserving Cryptography**, by Russell W. F. Lai and Giulio Malavolta and Viktoria Ronge, *in Cryptology ePrint Archive, Report 2019/969*, 2019, [[URL]](https://eprint.iacr.org/2019/969)